MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-Linux-Binary-Script.md

 # Setup Linux binary script

 ## CNTK as a Docker container
-Before moving any further you may consider deploying CNTK as a prebuilt Docker container from dockerhub.
+Before moving any further you may consider deploying CNTK as a prebuilt Docker container from Docker Hub.
 Read the [corresponding section](./CNTK-Docker-Containers.md).

 ## CNTK binary installation with scripts on Linux